overwolf/overwolf.github.io/docs/start/sample-app-overview.md

 ## Sample App Functionality

-For demonstration purposes, the sample app is configured for the one of the supported games that listed above.
+For demonstration purposes, the sample app has been configured for the one of the supported games that listed above.
 It loads when Fortnite starts and reads Fortnite in-game events.
 You can easily customize this example to fit other games.

 The basic functions our sample app demonstrates:

 * Automatically launch when the game is loaded.

-* After registering to the overwolf.games.events API, the app can receive real time events from the game.
+* After registering to the `overwolf.games.events` API, the app can receive real time events from the game.

 * Identify specific events and respond as defined.